genesiscommunitysuccess/docs/docs/platform-tooling/commands.md

 ## SetSequence

-This enables you to change a sequence number, or to do a bulk change for all the sequence in a ".csv" file (usually, this will be one that you have exported previously using either GetNextSequenceNumbers or GetSequenceCount)
+This enables you to change a sequence number, or to do a bulk change for all the sequence in a ".csv" file.
+In mpst cases, this will be one that you have exported previously using either `GetNextSequenceNumbers` or `GetSequenceCount`.

-Usage:
+### Syntax

 ```bash
 SetSequence